-Introduction
+1. Introduction

-Dún Laoghaire-Rathdown County Council is at the forefront of delivering services to our 233k citizens.
+Dún Laoghaire-Rathdown County Council is at the forefront of delivering services to our citizens.
 Our vision is to create a progressive and vibrant County that is attractive, inclusive, and accessible for everyone.

-This is our first year to report on the gender pay gap and I welcome the opportunity to examine progress in this area analytically.
+This is the second year of reporting on the gender pay gap and I welcome the opportunity to examine progress in this area analytically.
 The issue of gender pay difference is an important one, not only to the workplace but to wider society.

-As Chief Executive, I am proud to say that Dún Laoghaire-Rathdown County Council is led by a gender balanced senior management team and we have over 1100 employees (56% male and 44% female) including administration, professional, technical, and general services staff teams.
+As Chief Executive, I am proud to say that Dún Laoghaire-Rathdown County Council is led by a gender balanced senior management team and we have over 1100 employees (58% male and 42% female) including administration, professional, technical, and general services staff teams.